Pylons/substanced/docs/cataloging.rst

   Represents the set of interfaces and classes which are possessed by parents of the content object (inclusive of itself)

+- allowed (a ``allowed`` index), uses a custom discriminator exclusively.

+  Represents the set of users granted a permission to each content object.

 It is recommended that you use ``update_indexes('system')`` to install these into your main catalog.